 PRC laws and regulations currently restrict foreign ownership and foreign investment in VATS in China.
 As a result, we operate our relevant business through contractual arrangements among Ganzhou Qufenqi, our wholly-owned PRC subsidiary, Beijing Happy Time, a Group VIE, and the shareholders of Beijing Happy Time.
-We established three new Group VIEs, Ganzhou Qudian and Xiamen Qudian in 2017 and Xiamen Weipujia in 2018.
+We established two new Group VIEs, Ganzhou Qudian and Xiamen Qudian in 2017.
 Ganzhou Qufenqi has also entered into a series of contractual arrangements with the aforementioned four Group VIEs and its shareholders.
-In addition, we established a new Group VIE, Xiamen Qu Plus Plus in 2019 and control it through a series of contractual arrangements among Xiamen Youxiang, our wholly-owned PRC subsidiary, Xiamen Qu Plus Plus, and the shareholders of Xiamen Qu Plus For a description of these contractual arrangements, see "Item 4.
-Information on the Company - B. Business Overview - Overview - Our Contractual Arrangements with the Group VIEs and Their Shareholders."
+For a description of these contractual arrangements, see "Item 4.
+Information on the Company-B. Business Overview-Our Contractual Arrangements with the Group VIEs and Their Shareholders."